 An integrated network of pedestrian/cycle paths shall be provided throughout the WUEA such that it provides safe, convenient and direct access to and within the residential areas.
 The internal pathway network shall be linked to the available external network in Wollongbar.
 Pathways within road reserves and at the end of culde-sacs shall be of concrete construction.
-Pathways within open space and/or environmental protection areas may be sealed (or unsealed where appropriate).
+Pathways within open space and/or environmental protection areas shall be sealed.

-The system shall be designed so that conflict points with vehicles and travel distances are minimised.
+The pathway network shall be designed so that conflict points with vehicles and travel distances are minimised.
 The pathway system may in some cases, perform a drainage, service and/or access corridor function for public infrastructure supply.